kasleet/dynabridge/README.md

 ## Key features and selling points

 - No use of decorators - keeping your types and interfaces clean
-- (Hopefully) extremely easy to use
+- Extremely easy to use
 - Type-safe CRUD for your data model
 - On-the-fly migrations